oracle/terraform-provider-oci/website/docs/d/database_autonomous_database_backup.html.markdown

 	* `vpc_user` - For a RECOVERY_APPLIANCE backup destination, the Virtual Private Catalog (VPC) user that is used to access the Recovery Appliance.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
 * `database_size_in_tbs` - The size of the database in terabytes at the time the backup was taken.
-* `db_version` - A valid Oracle Database version for Autonomous Database.
+* `db_version` - A valid Oracle AI Database version for Autonomous AI Database.
 * `display_name` - The user-friendly name for the backup.
 The name does not have to be unique.
-* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Autonomous Database backup.
+* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Autonomous AI Database backup.
 * `infrastructure_type` - The infrastructure type this resource belongs to.
 * `is_automatic` - Indicates whether the backup is user-initiated or automatic.
-* `is_restorable` - Indicates whether the backup can be used to restore the associated Autonomous Database.
+* `is_restorable` - Indicates whether the backup can be used to restore the associated Autonomous AI Database.
 * `key_store_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the key store of Oracle Vault.
 * `key_store_wallet_name` - The wallet name for Oracle Key Vault.
 * `kms_key_id` - The OCID of the key container that is used as the master encryption key in database transparent data encryption (TDE) operations.
 * `kms_key_version_id` - The OCID of the key container version that is used in database transparent data encryption (TDE) operations KMS Key can have multiple key versions.
 If none is specified, the current key version (latest) of the Key Id is used for the operation.
-Autonomous Database Serverless does not use key versions, hence is not applicable for Autonomous Database Serverless instances.
+Autonomous AI Database Serverless does not use key versions, hence is not applicable for Autonomous AI Database Serverless instances.
 * `lifecycle_details` - Additional information about the current lifecycle state.
 * `region` - Name of the region in which backup is taken in.
 * `retention_period_in_days` - Retention period, in days, for long-term backups